 Pauline S. Becker Collection – Floridiana books collected by one of Mote Marine Library’s most ardent volunteers and supporters.
 Books focus on Florida history, nature, ecology, folklore and more.

-Herman Gross Collection – Herman Gross’s donation of more than 30,000 underwater slides is housed in the Mote Library.
+Herman Gross Collection – Herman Gross’s donation of more than 30,000 underwater slides is housed at Mote Marine Lab.
 This extensive collection includes color images of corals and thousands of other species of undersea life from all over the world.
 Mote staff are in the process of digitizing and cataloging these images.
+For information about the collection, email firstname.lastname@example.org.

 Mina Walther Collection – Comprises the research books and newspaper columns of Mina Walther, biology teacher and nature writer.
 Ms. Walther wrote the column Tide Lines for the Sarasota Herald-Tribune from 1977-2003.
 A posthumous collection of her articles has been published by the Mote Library.
 The book, Nature is Wonderful, is available for purchase from the Mote gift shop.